-But figuring out what send subscribers.
-Especially when your brain is fried from coming up with weekly blog posts ideas, networking in Facebook Groups and 393483 million social media updates…. having brain juice left over…is in short supply.
+But figuring out what to send subscribers, especially when your brain is fried from coming up with weekly blog post ideas, networking in Facebook Groups and 393483 million social media updates… having brain juice left over… is in short supply.

-And we all know what it’s like being a crappy, spammy, email list.
+And we all know what it’s like feeling like a crappy, spammy, emailer.
 It sucks.
 Which is why bloggers like us, the kind who care about their readers, who were called to make an impact on the world freeze up when it’s time to email our lists.

 We don’t want to be annoying.
-So here are 6 crowd-pleasing emails every subscriber loves getting.
+So here are six crowd-pleasing emails every subscriber loves getting.

-Click the video below or keep scrolling to read 6 Things You Can Send To Your List Today, They’ll Love.
+Click the video below or keep scrolling to read six Things You Can Send To Your List Today They’ll Love.

 1. Create A Downloadable Tool Guide